glouppe/info8006-introduction-to-ai/lecture2.md

 # Search trees

-The set of possible acceptable sequences starting at the initial state form a **search tree**:
+The set of acceptable sequences starting at the initial state form a **search tree**:
 - Nodes correspond to states in the state space, where the initial state is the root node.
 - Branches correspond to applicable actions.
     - Child nodes correspond to successors.
-- **For most problems, we can never actually build the whole tree**.
+- For most problems, we can never actually build the whole tree.

 .center[![](figures/lec2/pacman-tree.png)]